The Missing Cross to Purity

 And since men lost this power of God they have not known the scriptures aright,

-that have destroyed one another,
+who have destroyed one another,

 which was before the devil, and all the fellowships in old Adam were,